2005 Atlantic hurricane season: Hurricane Emily

-On July 11, a tropical wave spawned a tropical depression east of the Lesser Antilles which quickly intensified into Tropical Storm Emily.
+On July 11, a tropical depression formed east of the Lesser Antilles, which quickly intensified into Tropical Storm Emily.
 Moving westward, Emily strengthened into a minimal hurricane and struck Grenada at that intensity on July 14.
 Continuing across the Caribbean Sea, Emily eventually strengthened into a Category 5 hurricane on July 16 to the southwest of Jamaica, reaching peak winds of 160 mph.
 Emily weakened after its peak intensity, striking the northeastern Yucatán Peninsula on July 18 with winds of 135 mph.
 Emily emerged into the Gulf of Mexico and restrengthened, making another landfall in Mexico on July 18 in Tamaulipas with winds of 125 mph.
 A day later, Emily dissipated over land.

 While moving through the Lesser Antilles, the hurricane produced strong winds and heavy rainfall that caused flooding and landslides across several islands.
 In Grenada, a man died when a landslide destroyed his house.
 The hurricane damaged or destroyed 2,641 homes in the country, leaving 167 families homeless.
-Emily's damage on Grenada totaled EC$121.14 million (US$44.87 million).
+Emily left US$111 million in damage when it struck Grenada.
 Flooding rains killed ten people in Haiti.
 In Jamaica, Emily produced 15.43 in of rainfall; associated flooding killed five people on the island.
 Collectively, Emily and earlier Hurricane Dennis left about US$96 million (J$6 billion) in damage to Jamaica.
 In Honduras, a man drowned in a river swollen by rains from Emily.
 Across Mexico, Emily's damage was estimated at Mex$3.427 billion (US$322 million), resulting in disaster areas across four states.
 There were five deaths in the country related to Emily.
 The outskirts of Emily dropped heavy rainfall in southern Texas, damaging about $4.7 million worth of cotton.